moorepants/dissertation/_sources/physicalparameters.txt

    C\cos{\sqrt{1-\zeta^2}\omega t}\right]

-Most of the data fit the damped oscillation function well with very light (and ignorable) damping.
-There were several instances in the earlier Delft experiments of beating-like phenomena for some of the parts at particular orientations.
+Most of the data fit the damped oscillation function well with very light (and potentially ignorable) damping.
+There were several instances in the Delft experiments of beating-like phenomena for some of the parts at particular orientations.
 Roland and Massing, [Roland1971]_, also encountered this problem and used a bearing to prevent the torsional pendulum from swinging.
-Figure :ref:`figBeating` shows an example of the beating like phenomena.
-Too bad I hadn't found this before the Delft experiments.
-This was remedied in a similar fashion for the Davis measurements.
+:ref:`Figure 14 <figBeating>` shows an example of the beating like phenomena.
+I used Roland and Massing's solution to prevent this in the Davis measurements.

 .. _figBeating:

 .. figure:: figures/physicalparameters/CrescendoForkTorsionalFirst2.*
    :align: center
    :width: 4in

-   figBeating
+   :target: _images/CrescendoForkTorsionalFirst2.jpg

-   An example of the beating-like phenomena observed on 5\\% of the experiments.
+   An example of the beating-like phenomena observed during less than 5% of the Delft trials.

 The physical phenomenon observed corresponding to data sets such as these occurred when the bicycle frame or fork was perturbed torsionally.
 After set into motion the torsional motion dampened and a longitudinal swinging motion increased.
 The motions alternated back and forth with neither ever reaching zero.
-The frequencies of these motions were very close to one another and it is not apparent how dissect the two.
+The frequencies of these motions were very close to one another and it was not apparent how dissect the two.
 We explored fitting to a function such as

 .. math::
    :label: eqnSumSines

-   f(t) = A\sin{(\omega_1 t)} + B\sin{(\omega_2 t + \phi)} + C
+   y(t) = A\sin{(\omega_1 t)} + B\sin{(\omega_2 t + \phi)} + C

 But the fit predicts that :math:`\omega_1` and :math:`\omega_2` are very similar frequencies.
 There was no easy way to choose which of the two